 - Leadership helps the team reach its goals.

-By ensuring a balance of the above strengths—and even lesser ones, such as social kindness, fairness, and judgment—the team is likely to work well as a cohesive unit, have an energetic approach, and remain positive about the outcomes.
+By ensuring a balance of the above strengths and lesser ones, such as social kindness, fairness, and judgment, the team is likely to work well as a cohesive unit, have an energetic approach, and remain positive about the outcomes.

 Within this article, we focus on the VIA model, but there are others.